TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 **4\.
 How do we use personal information?**

 Barnes &.
-Noble uses your personal information to provide you with a superior customer experience at our stores and on and through the Barnes &.
-Noble Websites, Devices and Retail Apps, and, as necessary, to administer our business.
+Noble uses your personal information to provide you with a superior customer experience and, as necessary, to administer our business.
 For example, we use your personal information to:

-*   Provide you with products and services and information, including the Barnes &.
-Noble Websites and online interactive communities, your Devices, Digital Content, your Retail Apps and software, and display associated content and advertising;
+*   Provide you with products, services and information, including product and subject recommendations and other information in Barnes &.
+Noble retail stores, through e-mails from the Barnes &.
+Noble enterprise, and on the Barnes &.
+Noble Websites and online interactive communities, your Devices, Digital Content, Apps and software, and display associated content and advertising;

-*   Administer our Member program;

-*   Administer our Educator program;
+*   Administer our programs;

-*   Administer the Barnes &.
-Noble Kids' Club™ program;

 *   Provide customer service;